Hindhead: Transport

 Until 2011, Hindhead village was situated on the main A3 road between London and Portsmouth.
 In that year, a £371 million bypass was completed, reducing the amount of traffic passing through the village.
 The bypass includes the 1.9 mi twin-bore tunnel, the longest non-estuarial road tunnel in the UK.

 The village is served by the A287, between Hook and Haslemere, and the A333, a stretch of the former A3 that links the village south to the new bypass.
 The section of the old A3 north of Hindhead and alongside the Devil's Punch Bowl has been returned to tree-interspersed heathland.

 The nearest railway station is at Haslemere, 2.6 mi away, on the Portsmouth Direct Line between London Waterloo and Portsmouth Harbour stations.
-Hindhead is served by several Stagecoach South bus routes linking nearby towns and villages and connections further afield, and National Express Coaches between Portsmouth and London.
+Hindhead is served by Stagecoach South bus routes linking nearby towns and villages such as Farnham, Bordon and Haslemere, and National Express Coaches between Portsmouth and London (although this has now been withdrawn).